 For now, the writer-turned coach is happy ensuring that The Under 19 World Cup star has his fair share of bowling, “He’s a charmer.
 He lives for cricket.
 As long as he’s bowling most days he’ll be happy in Sydney.”

-Editor’s Note: The headline of this article has been updated; it previously read “Sandeep Lamichhane to have “a net session” with Shane Warne”.
+Editor’s Note: The headline of this news article has been updated which previously read “Sandeep Lamichhane to have “a net session” with Shane Warne”.